The payment terms will be contained in the contract between your business and the Australian Government organisation.

 A correctly rendered invoice is an invoice that is provided to the procuring Australian Government organisation in accordance with all the requirements of the written contract.

 Your contract will define the specific requirements for a correctly rendered invoice and the typical inclusions are shown below.
 Some important things to note from the contract are the name, work title, address of the person and email address to whom you must send invoices.

 The specific requirements for a correctly rendered invoice may vary a little from organisation to organisation, but will usually include the following items:

 Most of this information is already required if you are registered for GST so it should not be too much extra work to provide a correctly rendered invoice.

 Interest will not be payable if your business does not submit a correctly rendered invoice that meets the requirements of the written contract, including a purchase order contract.
-Interest will also not be payable where your business has not satisfactorily delivered the goods or services.
+Interest will also not be payable where the Australian Government organisation has not acknowledged the satisfactory delivery of the goods or services.

-It is Australian Government policy to pay the undisputed part of an invoice within the normal payment terms.
+The Australian Government follows best practice to pay the undisputed part of an invoice within the normal payment terms.

-The government organisation is required to let you know as soon as practicable if there is an issue with your invoice so that you can address the problem and get paid.
+The Australian Government organisation is required to let you know as soon as practicable if there is an issue with your invoice so that you can address the problem and get paid.

 You can help minimise invoice disputes by: